Carroll Shelby

 Carroll Hall Shelby (January 11, 1923 – May 10, 2012) was an American automotive designer, racing driver, and entrepreneur.

+Shelby was involved with the AC Cobra and Mustang for the Ford Motor Company.
+With driver Ken Miles, he developed the Ford GT40, the car that won the 24 Hours of Le Mans in 1966, 1967, 1968, and 1969.
+As of 2024, it remains the only American-built car to win at Le Mans.
+Their efforts were dramatized in the 2019 Oscar-winning film Ford v Ferrari (titled Le Mans '66 in some European countries).

+Shelby and co-driver Roy Salvadori won the 1959 24 Hours of Le Mans driving an Aston Martin DBR1.
+He won the 1960 Sports Car Club of America United States Auto Club Road Racing Sports Car Championship by winning the round-one race at Riverside International Raceway in a Maserati Tipo 61 "Birdcage" and winning round two at Continental Divide Raceways in a Chevrolet Scarab Mark II.

-Shelby is best known for his involvement with the AC Cobra and Mustang for Ford Motor Company, which he modified during the late 1960s and early 2000s.
-He established Shelby American in 1962 to manufacture and market performance vehicles.
+In 1962, he established Shelby American to manufacture and market performance vehicles.
 His autobiography, The Carroll Shelby Story, was published in 1967.
-As a race car driver, his highlight was as a co-driver of the winning 1959 24 Hours of Le Mans entry.

-Early life
+Early life and career

-Carroll Shelby was born on January 11, 1923, to Warren Hall Shelby, a rural mail carrier, and his wife, Eloise Shelby (nee Lawrence), in Leesburg, Texas.
-Shelby suffered from heart valve leakage problems by age 7 and experienced several health-related complications throughout his life.
-From a young age, Shelby was fascinated with the concept of speed, which led to an interest in cars and airplanes.
-He moved to Dallas, Texas, at age 7 with his family, and around age 10, he would ride his bicycle to dirt tracks nearby to watch races.
-Eager for a car of his own, at age 15, he was driving and taking care of his father's Ford.
-Shelby's education as a pilot began in the military in November 1941 at the San Antonio Aviation Cadet Center, later known as Lackland Air Force Base.
-Before racing and building cars, Shelby was a poultry farmer, which was a livelihood he continued until 1952.
+Carroll Hall Shelby was born on January 11, 1923, to Warren Hall Shelby, a rural mail carrier, and his wife, Eloise Shelby (born Lawrence), in Leesburg, Texas.
+The younger Shelby suffered from heart valve leakage problems by age 7 and related complications throughout his life.
+From a young age, Shelby was fascinated with speed, which led to an interest in cars and airplanes.
+He moved to Dallas, Texas, at age 7 with his family, and around age 10, he rode his bicycle to dirt tracks nearby to watch races.
+At age 15, he was driving and taking care of his father's Ford.
+Shelby honed his driving skills with his Willys automobile while attending Woodrow Wilson High School in Dallas, Texas.
+He graduated in 1940.